dylanrenwick/braingolf/README.md

-                   This will push the length of the stack *before* the length has been pushed Meaning, for example with a stack of [4,5,6], l will push 3 to the end of the stack d            - Pops the last element of the stack, splits it into it's individual digits, and pushes each digit back to the stack
+                   This will push the length of the stack *before* the length has been pushed Meaning, for example with a stack of [4,5,6], l will push 3 to the end of the stack d            - Pops the last element of the stack, splits it into it's individual digits, and pushes each digit back to the stack s            - Pops the last element of the stack, pushes 1 if the element is positive, -1 if it's negative, and 0 if it's 0

 Modifiers: